pajuna/Ubuntu-LTS/README.md

-# Ubuntu-LTS
+# Ubuntu-Trusty

-A collection of opinionated Ansible roles to be used for managing Ubuntu LTS (Trusty) Workstations.
+A collection of opinionated Ansible roles to be used for managing Ubuntu Trusty Workstations.

 These are intended to be used with [Pajuna](https://github.com/pajuna/mystation) but are really just normal Ansible roles.

 ## Requirement

-A lot of these roles rely on you to have an `$HOME/.dotfiles` directory with all your existing dotfiles.
+A lot of these roles rely on you to have an `$HOME/.dotfiles` directory with all your existing dotfiles and will symlink the dotfiles into your $HOME.
+This means you can manage `~/.dotfiles` in a separate git repository.

 <table>
   <tr>